masonlouchart/toast-er/README.md

-`heat`     | 'low'           | The toaster blinks with a transition in 3 seconds `heat`     | 'middle'        | The toaster blinks with a transition in 2 seconds `heat`     | 'high'          | The toaster blinks with a transition in 1 second
+`heat`     | 'low'           | The toaster blinks with a transition in 3 seconds `heat`     | 'middle'        | The toaster blinks with a transition in 2 seconds `heat`     | 'high'          | The toaster blinks with a transition in 1 second `shelf`    | 'top-right'     | Sets the toaster position to the top-right corner `shelf`    | 'top-left'      | Sets the toaster position to the top-left corner `shelf`    | 'bottom-right'  | Sets the toaster position to the bottom-right corner `shelf`    | 'bottom-left'   | Sets the toaster position to the bottom-left corner

 ## Contributing